 - Bones: You can use chicken, turkey, beef or other bones.
 Save bones from meals (i.e. leftover roast chicken carcass, bone-in roasts) or purchase them.
 Use a variety of bones including some meaty bones and some joints or bones with connective tissue.

-- Vegetables + Aromatics: These build flavour and add some extra nutrition.
+- Vegetables + Aromatics: These build flavor and add some extra nutrition.
 Have fun playing here!
 I tend to add in chopped onions, carrot, celery, garlic, peppercorns, bay leaves and fresh herbs when making chicken bone broth.
 For beef bone broth, I typically add chopped onions, carrot, celery, mushrooms, tomato paste, bay leaves and a splash of tamari.
 Note: Add garlic or fresh herbs in the last hour if using the stovetop or slow cooker methods.
 Otherwise, it can be overpowering.

 - Apple Cider Vinegar: This helps to pull the nutrients and collagen out of the bones and connective tissue.
 I promise that your broth won’t taste sour – just a touch is added.
 This is the brand that I like to use.